 These removable, clear aligners straighten teeth by applying pressure in just the right places.
 You’ll get a new set every two weeks or so, with appointments every four to six weeks to check your progress.

 Invisible braces work well for mild to moderate correction and can sometimes be the fastest way to straighten teeth – particularly if you just want to straighten your front teeth.
-To see whether you’re a suitable candidate for teeth straightening with clear aligner braces, just fill in a few details below.
-It only takes two minutes to get your answer!

 Also known as ‘hidden braces’, lingual braces are perhaps the least noticeable type of brace because they are fixed to the back of the teeth, next to the tongue.
 This means they are only visible when you open your mouth very wide.
 However, they come at a price; they are the most expensive type of braces available (you can see more detailed costs in the table further down).